 The Garden House is not the place we’d typically visit, and Bridget and I know absolutely nothing about plants, flowers, or gardens.
 What caught our attention is the team at the Garden House has been working on an accessible path.

-We’d been warned during a previous phone call that the gardens are in a valley.
+During a previous phone call, we’d been warned that the gardens are in a valley.
 Because of this, the path has inclines, we decided to give it a go anyway, and we’re glad we did.

 And, as an absolute bonus, we had probably the tastiest lunch we’ve ever had, including a Devon cream tea.